Sexually transmitted infections (STIs) are very common.

-Sexually transmitted diseases (STDs) are caused by infections that are passed from one person to another during sexual contact.
+Sexually transmitted infections (STIs) are caused by infections that are passed from one person to another during sexual contact.

 These infections often do not cause any symptoms.
 Medically, infections are only called diseases when they cause symptoms.
 That is why STDs are also called "sexually transmitted infections."
 But it’s very common for people to use the terms "sexually transmitted diseases" or "STDs," even when there are no signs of disease.

-The good news is we can protect ourselves and each other from STDs.
-Practicing safer sex allows you to reduce your risk of getting sexually transmitted diseases.
+The good news is we can protect ourselves and each other from STIs.
+Practicing safer sex allows you to reduce your risk of getting sexually transmitted infections.
 And if you've done anything that puts you at risk of infection, getting tested allows you to get any treatments you may need.
-Find out if you should get tested for HIV, chlamydia, or gonorrhea, three dangerous STDs, with The Check.
+Find out if you should get tested for HIV, chlamydia, or gonorrhea, three dangerous STIs, with The Check.

 We are here to help.
-The caring staff at your local Planned Parenthood health center can talk with you about STDs and help you get any testing or treatment you may need.
+The caring staff at your local Planned Parenthood health center can talk with you about STIs and help you get any testing or treatment you may need.